lvaylet/lvaylet/README.md

 ## Summary

-I am a Senior DevOps and Cloud Architect, specializing on Big Data and Machine Learning projects on GCP.
+I am a Senior DevOps Engineer and Cloud Architect, specializing on Big Data and Machine Learning projects on Google Cloud Platform (GCP).

-A 2x GCP Certified Professional (Cloud Architect and Data Engineer), I have been accumulating working experience on Google Cloud Platform since mid-2018.
+I have been accumulating working experience on Google Cloud Platform since mid-2018, allowing me to clear 4 GCP certifications so far: Cloud Engineer, Cloud Architect, Cloud Data Engineer and Cloud DevOps Engineer.

-Beyond general software engineering, DevOps and cloud architecture, I specialize in applying DevOps principles to data processing (DataOps) and data science project (MLOps).
+Beyond general software engineering, DevOps and cloud architecture, I specialize in applying DevOps principles to data processing pipelines (DataOps) and data science projects (MLOps).
 For example with Kubeflow, the open source Machine Learning toolkit for Kubernetes.
-Thanks to working hand in hand with Data Engineers and Data Scientists on a daily basis, I understand their expectations and the challenges they face.
+Thanks to working hand in hand with Software Engineers, Data Engineers and Data Scientists on a daily basis, I understand their expectations and the challenges they face.

 ## Work Experience